|

 an optional attachment that fits under the dog to both

+sides of the harness - prevents 'backing' out of the harness.
 Bridle: the means by which the scooter (main) line attaches to the

 scooter.
 Most often, people use a locking carabineer attached to the